Specialized TIG welding gloves are essential when it comes to laying down quality beads.

-Gloves prevent serious burns, clothing fires, and radiation damage.
+Not only do they provide prevent serious burns, clothing fires, and radiation damage.
+They provide extra dexterity allowing you to move with precision.

-We found gloves that provide proper protection at a reasonable cost.
+We found a range of top TIG gloves that provide proper protection AND dexterity.

 A quick comparison